jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 - Spoke virtual network and subnets
 - Azure App Service (Free tier) for the sample web application
 - Storage account for application assets or logs
-- Optional private endpoints for secure service access
+- Optional private endpoints for secure service access (recommended for production)
+- NSGs applied to workload subnets with restricted inbound/outbound rules
+- No public IPs assigned to workload resources
 - Diagnostic settings forwarding logs to the shared Log Analytics workspace

 This structure reflects a typical application landing zone within an enterprise environment.